-- 1. The meeting was called to order at 10:05 a.m. by Nate Butt, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
+- 1. The meeting was called to order at 10:00 a.m. by Dan Zignego, Committee Co-Chair, in conformance with the Wisconsin open meeting laws. - 2.
 A roll call was conducted.
-A sign-in sheet was circulated.
-A quorum was present. - 3.
+A quorum was present.
+A sign-in sheet was circulated. - 3.
 The committee reviewed the current roster.
-A quorum was present.
+Associated Builders and Contractors will nominate an Employer member to replace Hunter Bohne.
+Labor will nominate an Employee member to replace Craig Zeigler.